tlietz/collaborlist/README.md

 - [x] Strikethrough or checkmark list items
 - [x] Invite to collaborate on list via link
 - [x] User can delete invites
-- [ ] Users can delete themselves
-- [ ] Collaborate on lists in real-time
+- [x] Collaborate on lists in real-time

 ## Future Improvements

-- [ ] Drop down modal for invite links instead of a seperate page
+- [ ] Show number of users currently on a list
+- [ ] User can delete themselves
 - [ ] Click to copy invite links
-- [ ] Sort Lists by time last edited
-- [ ] Sort Lists alphabetically
-- [ ] Sort list items by time last edited
-- [ ] Sort list items alphabetically
+- [ ] Sort lists and list items in various ways
-- [ ] Add privileges to invite links (viewer and collaborator)
+- [ ] Add privilege levels (viewer and collaborator)
 - [ ] Purge guest accounts that exceed the max age
-- [ ] When using an invite link, if user is not logged in, route to a page that allows them to select between: continue as guest, register new account, or login to existing account
-- [ ] Display when another user is editing a list item
 - [ ] Time limiting requests to prevent spammers
 - [ ] Link app account to Google sign in.
 - [ ] Display collaborators on a list